This website provides you helpful information about Microchip

-PIC 8 Bit RISC microcontrollers and corresponding assembler
+microcontrollers and corresponding assembler programming

-programming techniques.
-Several assembler source code listings
+techniques.
+Several assembler source code listings are

-tools for using your PC for measuring or regulating electronic
+for using your PC for measuring or regulating electronic

-precise digital altimeter with direct wireless data
+on this site are a digital altimeter with direct wireless data

 In early 2001, I started working at the AMD Dresden Design